Epistimio/orion/docs/src/user/library/results.rst

    for trial in experiment.fetch_trials_by_status('completed'):
        print(trial.objective)

 :class:`<orion.core.worker.experiment.Experiment>` has many methods that allows you to query for different trials.
-You can find them in the code
+You can find them in the code reference section.

 .. _`mongodb-like syntax`: https://docs.mongodb.com/manual/reference/method/db.collection.find/